History highlights

 THE FUTURE IS OURS

-The MUB is a precursor and leader in conducting innovative large-scale research, including innovative techniques related to the development of artificial intelligence in medicine, genomics, proteomics, metabolomics, radiomics and bioinformatics.
+The MUB is a precursor and leader in innovative large-scale research, including innovative techniques for the development of artificial intelligence in medicine, genomics, proteomics, metabolomics, radiomics and bioinformatics.

-See more...Currently, the strategic research projects are: innovative cohort studies allowing to detect modern-age diseases in their early stages of development (Białystok Plus, targeting 10 thousand patients) and creating a reference model of personalized diagnosis of cancer tumors (Strategmed).
-The first Artificial Intelligence Centre in Medicine in Poland was established at MUB, based on the generation of high quality complex data sets from patients with modern age diseases.
-The MUB is a leader in high quality biobanking of biological material from patients with modern-age diseases.
+The following strategic research projects are pending at the moment: innovative cohort studies focused on diagnosing lifestyle diseases in early stages of development (Białystok Plus, targeting 10k patients) and creating a reference model of personalized diagnosis of malignant tumors (Strategmed).
+The first Artificial Intelligence Centre in Medicine in Poland was opened at the MUB, with its operations based on the generation of high quality complex data sets from patients with lifestyle diseases.
+The MUB is a leader in high quality biobanking of biological material from patients suffering from lifestyle diseases.

-In a competition by the Ministry of Science and Higher Education "Initiative of Excellence - Research University" the MUB was one of the 20 best universities in Poland.
-International experts evaluating applications recommended that the Polish government should financially support the innovative idea of HD Medicine implemented at the University in Podlasie.
+In a competition by the Ministry of Science and Higher Education contest entitled “Initiative of Excellence - Research University”, MUB ranked among the top 20 universities in Poland.
+The international experts who were assessing the candidates recommended that the Polish government should financially support the innovative idea of HD Medicine, implemented at MUB in Podlasie.

-Cooperation with scientists from abroad, representing global scientific and research centres, such as the Mayo Clinic, the National Institute of Health in Bethesda USA, the Harvard Medical School, the University of Pennsylvania, Universitätsmedizin Greifswald, Universidad CEU San Pablo, Madrid, China Agricultural University, is developing dynamically.
+The School is rapidly expanding its partnerships with international scientists representing global scientific and research centres, such as the Mayo Clinic, the National Institute of Health in Bethesda, USA, the Harvard Medical School, the University of Pennsylvania, Universitätsmedizin Greifswald, Universidad CEU San Pablo, Madrid, or China Agricultural University.